Consent Management Platforms: The Definitive Guide of 2019

 The layout is clean, with options to opt-out by cookie purpose.
 Their website indicates there are vendor-level breakdown capabilities too, but we couldn't find any site that showed individual vendors.

-Oath - the parent company of AOL, Yahoo!, and others - has a CMP that's both a first-party and third-party tool.
+Verizon Media - the parent company of AOL, Yahoo!, and others - has a CMP that's both a first-party and third-party tool.
 You may also hear it by the name 'Oath', which is Verizon's ad tech / media branch that it recently rebranded to Verizon Media.

 Customers who use Tealium's tag management solution can now use it to collect consent as well.
 Implementation includes a non-intrusive banner at the top or bottom of the page.